-How to Increase Student Participation - By Asking Better Questions
+How to Use Bloom's Taxonomy to Help Increase Student Participation

-How can asking better questions increase student participation in the classroom?
+What types of questions help to increase student participation in the classroom?

 In this article we attempt to provide the kinds of answers teachers will be happy with.